Werewolf, The Game – Part 6, Being God

 - Cupids raise their hands

-- Walk all the way round the circle and tap one of the Cupids to wake them up
+- Walk all the way around the circle and tap one of the Cupids to wake them up

 - Cupid chooses two people to be lovers and goes back to sleep

-- Walk all the way round the circle and tap both lovers
+- Walk all the way around the circle and tap both lovers

 - Lovers wake up and recognise each other.